totalhack/zillion/docs/markdown/readme_contents.md

 [star](https://en.wikipedia.org/wiki/Star_schema) schemas, though it isn't picky about it.
-You can specify table relationships through a parent-child lineage, and `Zillion` can also infer acceptable joins based on the presence of dimension table primary keys.
+You can specify table relationships through a parent-child lineage, and `Zillion` can also infer acceptable joins based on the presence of dimension table primary keys. `Zillion` does not support many-to-many relationships at this time, though most analytics-focused scenarios should be able to work around that by adding views to the model if needed.

 <a name="query-layers"></a>